superluminar-io/workshop/content/benefits/_index.md

 weight: 30
 ---

-# Why do I need all this?
+# superwerker benefits

 Managing a cloud infrastructure consisting of multiple AWS accounts is one of the most important but also complex topics for Well-Architected AWS environments. [superwerker] helps to establish the baseline for your AWS landscape.

-## Is superwerker Needed From The Beginning?
+## Is this Needed From The Start?

 Most organizations start small on AWS.
 Usually, there is a bit of prototyping or a single application needs to be migrated.
 There are not many moving parts involved and it seems suitable to deploy everything into one single AWS account.